kotfu/dye-your-shell/CONTRIBUTING.md

    **main**.
 Wait for the checks to pass.
 Do not merge the pull request from the GitHub UI.

-7. In your local repo, merge develop into main
+7. In your local repo, merge develop into main.

-8. In your local repo, merge main into develop.
-You should now have the same commit at the HEAD of each branch
+8. If you don't have the same commit at HEAD of main and develop, then in your local repo, merge main into develop.
+You should now have the same commit at the HEAD of main and develop

 9. Tag the head commit on main with the new release number